Statistics

 He also had a major part in another episode of a successful science fiction series playing Yagon in Achilles Heel, an episode of The Tomorrow People in 1978.

-Roger Hammond (died 2012 aged 76) would be 88 - 4 credits, including Doctor Runciman in Mawdryn Undead
+Roger Hammond (died 2012 aged 76) would have been 88 - 4 credits, including Doctor Runciman in Mawdryn Undead

 Roger Hammond was an English character actor who had appeared in many films and television series.